Bixilon/Minosoft/ReadMe.md

 # Minosoft

 [<img src="https://img.shields.io/matrix/minosoft:matrix.org?style=for-the-badge">](https://matrix.to/#/#minosoft:matrix.org)
 <img src="https://img.shields.io/gitlab/pipeline-status/bixilon/minosoft?branch=master&gitlab_url=https%3A%2F%2Fgitlab.bixilon.de&style=for-the-badge">
 <img src="https://img.shields.io/badge/license-GPLv3-brightgreen?style=for-the-badge">

 Minosoft is an open source minecraft client, written from scratch in kotlin (and java).
 It aims to bring more functionality and stability.
-(To be clear: This is not clone of minecraft, it is a reimplementation)
+(This is not a classical clone of minecraft, it completely re implements it!)
 (This software is not affiliated with Mojang AB, the original developer of Minecraft)

 <h2>Notice: I am *not* responsible for anti cheat banned accounts, this project is heavily in development!</h2>